ordersage/paper-artifact/README.md

 different ordering effects.

-You will need to set up OrderSage and its dependencies (including passwordless ssh to the worker) as described in its repository (https://XXX).
-Use the OrderSage configuration files as described in the CloudLab section above, and interpret results as described in the "checking against our data" section above.
+You will need to set up OrderSage and its dependencies (including passwordless ssh to the worker) as described in its repository: [https://github.com/ordersage/ordersage](https://github.com/ordersage/ordersage).
+Use the
+OrderSage configuration files as described in the CloudLab section above, and interpret results as described in the "checking against our data" section above.